ZBejavu/analytics-challenge-boilerplate/README.md

 # Analytics Dashboard

 ## Introduction

-**This project is based on the existing project "Cypress Real World App".
+This project is a feature that was built on the existing project "Cypress Real World App".
-- added an admin user functionality
+The feature is called "Analytics Dashboard" and is a fullstack Event Analysis system that works by collecting events sent to the platform and analysing the data.
--  database endpoints to handle events
+the analysed data is showcased by corresponding tiles in the FE side of the application.
-- manipulated event data in order to display a dashboard with event tiles.
+In order to view the Dashboard you need to log in to the site with a user that has admin privileges.
-- created tiles using recharts library, google maps api , material-ui.
+(user provided below).

 ## Getting Started

-Fork this repo and build your project on top of it.
+Fork this repo
 you can use `npm run init` __in the project root__ to download both the client and server dependencies, or :
 - Setup server
     1. `cd server`